fastino-ai/pioneer-example/README.md

 - User data is isolated by `user_id`
 - Frontend runs on your local machine

-## 🐛 Troubleshooting

-### Backend won't start
-- Check that Python 3.9+ is installed: `python --version`
-- Ensure all dependencies are installed: `pip install -r requirements.txt`
-- Verify your API keys in `.env`

-### Frontend won't start
-- Check that Node.js 18+ is installed: `node --version`
-- Ensure dependencies are installed: `cd frontend && npm install`
-- Try deleting `node_modules` and reinstalling: `rm -rf node_modules && npm install`

-### API Errors
-- **401 Unauthorized**: Check your API keys in `.env`
-- **Rate Limit**: Pioneer API may have rate limits (check docs)
-- **Network Error**: Ensure backend is running on port 8000

-### No Personalization
-- Personalization improves over time as more data is ingested
-- Try having a few conversations about your preferences
-- Check the context chunks being retrieved (click the expand icon)

-See [SETUP.md](SETUP.md) for detailed troubleshooting steps.

 ## 🤝 Contributing

 This is an open-source example project.
 Feel free to: